Summer Law Regulations & Policies

-EligibilitySuffolk University Law School offers a 12-week summer program open to students who have completed the first year of law school in good standing at an American Bar Association-accredited law school.
+EligibilitySuffolk University Law School offers a summer program open to students who have completed the first year of law school in good standing at an American Bar Association-accredited law school.
 Non-Suffolk applicants must present a letter of good standing from the Dean of their law school in addition to the application for the Summer Boston program.

 Application of Summer Credits to Final Semester

 Any Evening Division Suffolk student attending one summer session must enroll in at least 5 credits (two courses) to reduce his or her final semester credit requirement to fewer than 7 credits and thus qualify for reduced tuition.

 Any Day Division Suffolk student attending only one summer session must enroll in at least 5 credits (two courses) to reduce his or her final semester credit requirements to fewer than 10 credits and thus qualify for reduced tuition.

 Any Day or Evening Division Suffolk student may apply credits earned during a summer session to his or her last semester without approval.
 Day students may not use Summer Session credits to eliminate their final semester.

 Evening Student Acceleration Through Summer Law Program

 Any evening Suffolk student wishing to accelerate through the use of summer evening law school program is advised that the approval must be obtained.

 Any evening division Suffolk student intending to accelerate his or her program by one semester must complete 9, 10, 11, or 12 credits over two or three summer sessions.
 Evening students must enroll in a minimum of 4 credits in summer sessions.

 Any evening student who enrolls in 9-12 credits in summer sessions may be eligible to eliminate the final semester of study provided: